fabiommendes/sidekick/README.rst

 ...         >> '\n'.join
 ... )

-This should not be a foreign language anymore.
+This should not be so foreign anymore.
 This line of code reads the current working dir returned by os.getcwd() than passes it through a series of
 transformations: